tkunwar/ucrypt/readme.txt

 		   this extension must be present in every file that needs to be decrypted.
 		2. Files not ending with ".uff" will not be decrypted.

+8. Error reporting :
+	We will be dealing with debugging messages,warning and error messages.
+Now for debugging messages and warning messages, use sdebug()/var_debug() and swarn()/var_warn() macros respectively however for error reporting make use of ucrypt_log_error(error_code).

+	The error codes passed to ucrypt_log_error() will also be returned to the caller routine.
+Note that error will be reported only at the origin location and no error reporting in backward control propagation, only error code will be returned to caller.

+	routines retutn UCRYPT_OK or an error code of ucrypt_codes_t where an error is expected, do not use TRUE or FALSE as return variables when you need to check for an error condition.
+TRUE and FALSE should be used for comparison, assignment as in flag values.